-Michigan often gets lumped together with the rest of the Midwestern states, but it’s actually quite different from the others.
-It’s made up of two peninsulas, which creates some surprising and beautiful beach areas.
-Then in the winter, there are some incredibly skiing and other snowsport opportunities to check out.
+Michigan is made up of two peninsulas, which creates some surprising and beautiful beach areas.
+Then in the winter, there are some incredible skiing and other snowsport opportunities to check out.
 Here you’ll also find scenic drives, rugged paths, lush forests, and cultural attractions in the urban areas.

-It’s location in the U.S. makes Michigan an easy place to take a road trip and explore all the quaint towns you’ve never heard of before.
-No matter what the season is, here are 11 great weekend getaway destinations in Michigan for a quick break from routine and a whole new world of exploration.
+Its location in the U.S. makes Michigan an easy place to take a road trip and explore all the quaint towns you’ve never heard of before.
+No matter what the season is, here are the top weekend getaway destinations in Michigan for a quick break from routine and a whole new world of exploration.

 Allegan is an ideal weekend getaway in Western Michigan for outdoors lovers.
 The town is in the Allegan State Game Reserve and a haven for fishermen, boaters, hikers, and swimmers.
 It has a historic small-town charm, and one of the biggest county fairs in the entire U.S. takes place here.
 Visit the Allegan Farmers Market, catch a live music performance at the riverfront gazebo, or check out one of the Christmas events if you visit in December.
-The Allegan Antiques Market, Wild West Ranch, and Something Sweet are also worth stopping by in town.
-Book your stay at Delano Mansion Inn, a romantic Bed and Breakfast with just 6 beautifully decorated rooms, just a short drive away from Lake Michigan.
+The Allegan Antiques Market, Wild West Ranch, and Something Sweet is also worth stopping by in town.

 Ann Arbor is best known for being a college town, but it’s also a great place to visit for people of all ages.
 Here you’ll find plenty of interesting and eccentric things to do like check out unique art galleries and festivals.
 There are lots of independent shops in town, as well as gourmet restaurants and lovely parks.
 Ann Arbor has many public art sculptures to check out, including the Bookstore Mural, The Wave Field, The Cube, and fairy doors throughout downtown.
 Plan to stay at the Bell Tower Hotel when you plan your weekend getaway to Ann Arbor.
 It’s located downtown and in walking distance to shops, theaters, and restaurants.
 Complimentary continental breakfast and valet parking are included.